Updated May 2026 · Tracking 60+ open-weight coding models

 KiloClaw runs on Kilo Gateway, so teams can access 500+ hosted models, compare OSS options, and avoid rebuilding automations around one provider.

-Start Using Open Source Models Today
+Start Using the Best Open-Source Coding Models Today